• Skip to primary navigation

 Hanging an art ledge shelf above a TV and media console

 Once the ledge shelf was hung above the TV, I played around with different arrangements of the framed prints that my mom had collected, chose five that I thought looked nice together, and arranged them on the ledge shelf.
-We also found a better display area for her grandkid photos and added one of {these baskets} to the bottom of her console.
+We also found a better display area for her grandkid photos and added a basket to the bottom of her console.
 That bare wall quickly went from this:

 "Before" pic of the space above our TV and media console - post includes the decorated "after"!